Dhanshree-Sonar/portfolio/README.md

 # Portfolio
-This is a portfolio website.
-It contains information about some of my project work.
+This website contains information about some of my project work.

 ## Technologies used
 1. HTML